 This is used to give the charity all or a portion of your residuary estate (whatever is left after other bequests, e.g., to your relatives, and after estate obligations have been paid).
 For example: "I give the rest of the property [or __% of the property] I own at my death to the New Mexico Veterans Integration Centers, a New Mexico non-profit corporation, 1301-1 Ortiz Dr. SE, Albuquerque, NM 87108, to be used for its tax-exempt purposes."

 Designated Beneficiary Fund

-This is one of various methods for making a substantial contribution (usually $10,000 or more), to provide long-term support to a charity.
-A one-time bequest would typically be absorbed into the charity’s budget in the year given, whereas a Designated Beneficiary Fund would make a donation every year, based on income from the original contribution, in perpetuity (for so long as the charity exists).
-We suggest working with the Albuquerque Community Foundation if you would like to explore this type of option; the Foundation has the staff and expertise to manage such a fund for the benefit of the VIC, as it does for a number of other non-profit organizations.
+This is one of the various methods for making a substantial contribution (usually $10,000 or more) to provide long-term support to a charity.
+A one-time bequest would typically be absorbed into the charity's budget in the year given, whereas a Designated Beneficiary Fund would donate every year, based on income from the original contribution, in perpetuity (for so long as the charity exists).
+We suggest working with the Albuquerque Community Foundation if you would like to explore this option; the Foundation has the staff and expertise to manage such a fund for the benefit of the VIC, as it does for several other non-profit organizations.

 If you are interested in making a bequest to the VIC, please consult with your estate planning professional to consider the various methods to best achieve your tax and estate planning goals.
 The VIC CEO can provide you and your estate planning professional with any VIC information you might require to complete this gift.